EXPRESSCLUSTER/PostgreSQL/PostgreSQL15onLinux.md

 ## Configuration

-2 nodes mirror disk type cluster will be created.
+Two nodes mirror disk type cluster will be created.
 The database that is saved on the ECX data partition will be replicated between 2 servers.

 In this guide, mirror disk type cluster is focused, but shared disk type clusters can also be crated.
 The tested versions and configurations are as follows.